calicorob/personal-finance-dashboard/README.md

 The simplified instructions are:
 1. Create mounted folders required for Airflow.
 The paths for the mounted folders can be found in lines 62-67 of the docker compose.
+2. Add service account credentials JSON to 'keys' folder as `service_key.json`.
-2. Set the AIRFLOW_UID.
+3. Set the AIRFLOW_UID.
-3. Initialize database; docker-compose up airflow init.
+4. Initialize database; docker-compose up airflow init.
-4. Run; docker-compose up
+5. Run; docker-compose up

 ### Visualization
 Data visualization / dashboarding was done with streamlit.